toralf/tinderbox/README.md

 A marker file */var/tmp/tb/STOP* is created in that image.
 The current emerge operation will be finished before *job.sh* removes */var/tmp/tb/{LOCK,STOP}* and exits.

-### chroot into a stopped image
+### go into a stopped image

-    sudo /opt/tb/bin/chr.sh <image>
+    sudo /opt/tb/bin/bwrap.sh <image>

-This bind-mount all desired directories from the host system.
+This uses bibblewrap to sandbox the image.
 Without any argument an interactive login is made afterwards.
-Otherwise the argument(s) are treated as command(s) to be run within that image before the chroot is left.
+Otherwise the argument(s) are treated as command(s) to be run within that image.

-### chroot into a running image
+### go into a running image

     sudo /opt/tb/bin/scw.sh <image>

-Simple wrapper of chroot with few checks, no hosts files are mounted.
-This can be made if an image is already running and therefore *chr.sh* can't be used.
+Simple wrapper of chroot with few checks.
+This can be made if an image is already running and *bwrap.sh* can't be used.
 This script is useful to inspect log files and to run commands like *eix*, *qlop* etc.

 ### removal of an image

 Stop the image and remove the symlink in *~/run*.
-The image itself will stay in one of the data dirs till the next mkfs run.
+The image itself will stay in its data dir till that is cleanud up.

 ### status of all images

-    whatsup.sh -otlp
+    whatsup.sh -otlpc

 ### report findings

 New findings are send via email to the user specified in the variable *mailto*.
-Bugs can be filed using *bgo.sh* - a comand line ready for copy+paste is in the email.
+Bugs are be filed using *bgo.sh* - a command line ready for copy+paste is compiled in the bug email.

 ### manually bug hunting within an image

 1. stop image if it is running
-2. chroot into it
+2. go into it
 3. inspect/adapt files in */etc/portage/packages.*
-4. do your work in */usr/local/portage* to test new/changed ebuilds (do not edit files in */usr/portage*, that rectory is bind-mounted from the host)
+4. do your work in the local image repository to test new/changed ebuilds
-5. exit from chroot
+5. exit

 ### unattended test of package/s

 Append package(s) to the package list in the following way:

     cat << EOF >> ~/run/[image]/var/tmp/tb/backlog.1st
-    INFO net-p2p/bitcoind ok ? https://bugs.gentoo.org/show_bug.cgi?id=642934
+    INFO net-p2p/bitcoind ok -> then look into https://bugs.gentoo.org/show_bug.cgi?id=642934
     net-p2p/bitcoind
     EOF